2019: Ikwerre women, groups declare support for Wike

 2019: Ikwerre women, groups declare support for Wike— 5th September 2018

-Market women, youth groups and commercial motorcyclists in Ikwerre Local Government Area of Rivers State have declared their support for the re-election of Rivers State Governor, Nyesom Wike, citing his outstanding performance as reason for their endorsement.
+Market women, youth groups and commercial motorcyclists in Ikwerre Local Government Area of Rivers State, have declared their ‘unflinching’ support for the re-election of Governor Nyesom Wike, citing his outstanding performance, as the reason for their endorsement.

+They declared their support for Governor Wike yesterday, during the sensitisation tour of One Million Youths for New Rivers State in Ikwerre Local Government Area.

+The market women, youths and commercial motorcyclists in unison, said they would work for the re-election of Governor Wike because his projects have impacted their lives positively.

 About author